- County Clerk

 - Up to legal size (8 ½ inches by 14 inches); no additional fees based on the size of the paper

-- 2 inch top margin; 1 inch right hand, left hand and bottom margins suggested to accommodate 1 inch recording label
+- 2-inch top margin; 1-inch right hand, left hand and bottom margins suggested to accommodate 1 inch recording label (this requirement has been in place since 2012).

 - A Wyoming Statement of Consideration (PDF) disclosing the financial information of the transaction must accompany each deed.
 It's the buyer's responsibility to fully complete the Statement which is a confidential document used by the County Assessor to determine market value of all property in the county.
 Additional Information on Statements of Considerations (PDF) is available.
 Documents must be clearly readable and reproducible.